JaypircaTM (pirtobrutinib)

 Drug Interactions

 Strong or Moderate CYP3A Inducers: Concomitant use with Jaypirca decreased pirtobrutinib systemic exposure, which may reduce Jaypirca efficacy.
 Avoid concomitant use of Jaypirca with strong or moderate CYP3A inducers.
-If concomitant use with moderate CYP3A inducers is unavoidable, increase Jaypirca dosage according to the approved labeling.
+If concomitant use with moderate CYP3A inducers is unavoidable, increase Jaypirca dosage according to approved labeling.

 Sensitive CYP2C8, CYP2C19, CYP3A, P-gp, or BCRP Substrates: Concomitant use with Jaypirca increased their plasma concentrations, which may increase risk of adverse reactions related to these substrates for drugs that are sensitive to minimal concentration changes.
 Follow recommendations for these sensitive substrates in their approved labeling.